Deep learning for brain metastasis detection and segmentation in longitudinal MRI data: Introduction

-Among the above methods, \cite{charron2018automatic,hu2019multimodal,bousabarah2020deep,grovik2020deep} are based on multi-modal MRI data, as complementary information from multi-modal/parametric imaging \modified{is} beneficial for BM detection and segmentation. \modifiedH{However, T2-weighted, T2-FLAIR \cite{hajnal1992use}, and diffusion tensor imaging (DTI) \cite{le2001diffusion} images} routinely available typically have low resolution, especially slice resolution, which limits their benefits in detecting tiny BM.
-In addition, the registration among multi-modal data increases the requirements for standardized sequences and in clinical routine complete multi-modal datasets are not always available.
-Therefore, BM detection and segmentation in single-modal data {has more practical value, since tiny metastases that are most challenging for expert detection typically are visualized on high-resolution post-contrast 3D T1w sequences only.} So far, the investigation on BM detection in longitudinal MRI data has not been studied yet.
+Among the above methods, \cite{charron2018automatic,hu2019multimodal,bousabarah2020deep,grovik2020deep} are based on multi-sequence MRI data, as complementary information from multi-sequence imaging is beneficial for BM detection and segmentation.
+However, T2-weighted, T2-FLAIR \cite{hajnal1992use}, and diffusion tensor imaging (DTI) \cite{le2001diffusion} images routinely available typically have low resolution, especially slice resolution, which limits their benefits in detecting tiny BM.
+In addition, the registration among multi-sequence data increases the requirements for standardized sequences and in clinical routine complete multi-sequence datasets are frequently not available.
+As single-modal high-resolution contrast-enhanced 3D T1-weighted (T1w) sequences are the most important sequences for BM identification in clinical practice and clinical research \cite{kaufmann2020consensus}, BM identification in single-modal data therefore has important clinical value.
+In addition, patients with BM need follow-up scans to monitor BM radiotherapy treatment response and check for the development of new BM.
+As a result, longitudinal MRI volumes typically are available for each patient.
+For manual BM identification, clinicians easily tend to pay more attention to the regions where old BM exist.
+Therefore, there is a risk to ignore new BM, especially such new BM have tiny volume sizes and low contrast.
+So far, the investigation on deep learning-based BM detection in longitudinal MRI data has not been studied yet.
 In this work, the application of deep learning for BM detection and segmentation in single-modal longitudinal MRI data is investigated.

-The contribution of this work lies mainly in the following aspects: a) A new loss function called volume-level sensitivity-specificity (VSS) loss, based on the definitions of sensitivity and specificity exactly at a (sub)volume level, is proposed to improve tiny metastases detection and to adjust sensitivity and specificity; b) To the best our knowledge, our work is the first to integrate temporal prior information for automated BM identification; c) An ensemble learning strategy that achieves high sensitivity for BM detection and distinguishes high-confidence metastases from metastases candidates, which require expert review or additional follow-up, to accommodate requirements of expert support in real clinical practice.
+The contribution of this work lies mainly in the following aspects: a) A new loss function called volume-level sensitivity-specificity (VSS) loss, based on the definitions of sensitivity and specificity exactly at a (sub)volume level, is proposed to improve tiny metastases detection and to adjust sensitivity and specificity; b) To the best our knowledge, our work is the first to integrate temporal prior information for automated BM identification; c) An ensemble learning strategy that achieves high sensitivity for BM detection and distinguishes high-confidence metastases from metastases candidates, which require expert review or additional follow-up, to accommodate requirements of expert support in real clinical practice. \modified{A graphical summary of the above three main contributions is displayed in Fig.\,\ref{Fig:graphicalSummary}.}